Electron-Transfer and Exchange-Interaction Model of the Ligand Hyperfine Structure of Alkylated Iron-Sulfur Clusters: Introduction

-Iron-sulfur chemistries offer timely opportunities for theoretical work aimed at advancing the discovery and support of functionalities in these systems.
-HFCCs (hyperfine coupling constants) are usually computed using multireference (MR) and/or spin symmetry-broken (SB) theories.
-Computational MR electronic structure theory has the advantage that it can directly predict HFCCs without additional work by the user, provided its coupling to a robust relativistic approach for core electrons.
+Iron-sulfur chemistries offer exciting opportunities for theoretical work aimed at advancing the discovery and support of functionalities in these systems.
+HFCCs (hyperfine coupling constants) are usually computed using multireference\cite{shiozaki2016hyperfine,birnoschi2022hyperion,wysocki2024relativistic,samanta2018first} (MR) and/or spin symmetry-broken (SB) theories.\cite{noodleman1981valence,noodleman1992density,noodleman1991local} Computational MR electronic structure theory has the advantage that it can directly predict HFCCs without additional work by the user, provided it is coupled to a robust relativistic approach for core electrons.
 MR methods that include dynamical correlation are among the most promising for this task.
-However, due to the limits in active space size, they are currently constrained in application to ISCs of two or three transition metal atoms.
-SB electronic structure methods, in contrast, use spin-polarized single-reference simulations to predict the so-called ‘raw’ HFCCs, which must be then corrected using projection factors.
-It can be used with density functional theory (DFT), or wavefunction theory.
-The SB-DFT method has been applied in the understanding of ISCs and other polynuclear transition metal complexes (PNTMCs).\cite{noodleman1981valence,noodleman1992density,noodleman1991local,benediktsson2020quantum,han2009dft,beal2018comparison,beal2017comparison,blachly2015broken,pelmenschikov2013redox,aragoni2020diradical,shoji2007theory,joshi2020accuracy,wang2015electronic,niu2011density,guo2017open,lohmiller2014structure,hubner2002structure}
+However, due to the limits in active space size, they are currently constrained in application to relatively small FeS clusters.
+SB electronic structure methods, in contrast, use spin-polarized single-reference simulations to predict the so-called ‘raw’ HFCCs, which must then be corrected using projection factors.
+It can be used with density functional theory (DFT) or wavefunction theory.

+SB-DFT (also known as broken-symmetry DFT, BS-DFT) is commonly applied to elucidate properties and functionalities of FeS clusters and polynuclear transition metal complexes of natural or synthetic origin.
+This includes FeS clusters of different molecularities, from dimers to nitrogenase co-factors,\cite{han2009dft, shoji2007theory, joshi2020accuracy, hubner2002structure, pelmenschikov2013redox,blachly2015broken, niu2011density,benediktsson2020quantum,lovell2001femo,noodleman2002insights} oxygen evolving complexes,\cite{beal2017comparison,beal2018comparison, guo2017open,lohmiller2014structure} but also mononuclear complexes.\cite{aragoni2020diradical,wang2015electronic} SB-DFT is used to study the (super) exchange coupling between metal atoms and their hyperfine values, redox free energies, bond lengths, and M\"osbauer shifts.
+However, the approach is open to theoretical extensions to compute fine/hyperfine structure of (non-metal) ligand atomic sites.
+Past work in the field has identified semi-empirical formulas,\cite{han2005active, han2009dft,rapatskiy2015characterization} which have been validated in specific cases, but fundamental theoretical formulations for this goal are lacking in the field.